sighaunt3/covert_assignment/code/README.md

 - delay_0_max: The maximum delay (in seconds) between bursts representing a '0' bit.
 - delay_1_min: The minimum delay (in seconds) between bursts representing a '1' bit.
 - delay_0_max: The maximum delay (in seconds) between bursts representing a '1' bit.
+- 0: representing the char 0.
+- 1: representing the char 1.

 #### Process
 1. A binary message of random is generated and logged to the sender.log file.